kimdesok/ATOM_NPU_based_Inference_Service_Platform/README.md

-# Inference Service Platform (Prototype) for Assisting Cancer Diagnosis
+# Inference Service Platform for Cancer Diagnosis(Prototype)

-Performance benchmarking of CNN-MIL and ViT-MIL models on the RESTful architecture inspired inference service

 ## Project Overview

-This project presents a prototype platform for pathology image–based cancer diagnosis inference services, designed to:
+This page describes on-going experiments and implementation of components to build a prototype inference service platform for cancer diagnosis based on microscopic tissue images.
+Currently the following tasks were planned and some of them were implemented:
-* implement a RESTful client–server inference architecture
+* a RESTful client–server inference architecture
-* benchmark the inference performance of deep learning models across GPUs and NPUs
+* benchmarking of the inference performance of deep learning models across GPUs and NPUs
-* validate the feasibility of a NPU-based production deployment
+* validation of the feasibility of a NPU-based production deployment

-The system has been designed and developed as a pre-production research platform to explore the architecture and operational workflow of a real clinical AI inference service.
+* Rough idea of `a pre-production research platform` to explore the architecture and operational workflow of a real clinical AI inference service.

-## Objectives
+🎯 **Specific Aims:**

-* Design and implement the prototypea of a production-oriented inference platform
+1. Design and implement a REST API–based client–server web application as a production-oriented inference platform prototype
-* Develop a RESTful architecture inspired client–server web application
-* Support compilation of GPU models in batch and deployment as NPU models
-* Compare performance of evaluating CNN-MILs vs. ViT-MIL models on WSI datasets
+2. Benchmark GPU vs. NPU inference performance of CNN-MIL and ViT-MIL models
+3. Support batch model compilation and deployment
-* Validate pathology AI service workflow (future work)
+4. Validate pathology AI service workflow (future work)

 ### System Architecture <br>
 Client (Web / Streamlit) <br>